 service: The three broad arms of the ADF—the Navy, Army and Air Force.

-service status: The broad nature of an individual’s employment with the ADF, namely: serving full time, in the reserves and ex-serving.
+service status: The broad nature of an individual’s employment with the ADF, namely: permanent (previously referred to as serving), reserve and ex-serving.

 standard drink (alcohol): Containing 10 grams of alcohol (equivalent to 12.5 millilitres of alcohol).
 Also referred to as a full serve.

-standardised incidence ratio (cancer): The ratio of the cancer incidence rate of a disease or condition in the study population or comparison population(s) to the rate in the Australian population, adjusting for differences in age structure between the two populations.
+standardised incidence ratio: The ratio of the incidence rate of a disease or condition in the study population or comparison population(s) to the rate in the Australian population, adjusting for differences in age structure between the two populations.

 standardised mortality ratio (SMR): A ratio to compare mortality rates for the three Australia Defence Force (ADF) service status groups with the Australian population, adjusting for differences in age structure.